Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR open circuit 9-FA45 (brown-blue) or 49S-FA45 (white-blue) between the heater fan motor and the EATC module, using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the 9-FA45 (Brown/Blue) or 49S-FA45 (White/Blue) circuit between the heater blower motor and the EATC module using the wiring diagrams.
+CHECK for proper system operation.

-J6: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE EATC MODULE AND THE HEATER ELECTRIC FAN FOR A SHORT TO + OF THE BATTERY
+J6: CHECKING THE ELECTRICAL CIRCUITS BETWEEN THE EATC MODULE AND THE HEATER FAN MOTOR FOR A SHORT CIRCUIT TO BATTERY +

-• Is voltage recorded for each of these measurements?
+• Is voltage recorded when each of these measurements is made?

 Yes